Dragon Ball Z: Cooler's Revenge

-Dragon Ball Z: Cooler's Revenge (Note: Also known by its Japanese title Dragon Ball Z: The Outstanding Strongest vs. Strongest (ドラゴンボールZ とびっきりの最強対最強, Doragon Bōru Zetto: Tobikkiri no Saikyō tai Saikyō), or by Toei's own English title Dragon Ball Z: The Strongest Rivals) is a 1991 Japanese anime science fiction martial arts film and the fifth Dragon Ball Z animated feature film, originally released in Japan on July 20 at the Toei Anime Fair.
+Dragon Ball Z: Cooler's Revenge, known in Japan as Dragon Ball Z: Tobikkiri no Saikyō tai Saikyō (ドラゴンボールZ とびっきりの最強対最強), (Note: Also known by Toei's own English title Dragon Ball Z: The Strongest Rivals.) is a 1991 Japanese anime science fiction martial arts film and the fifth Dragon Ball Z animated feature film, originally released in Japan on July 20 at the Toei Anime Fair.
 It was preceded by Dragon Ball Z: Lord Slug and followed by Dragon Ball Z: The Return of Cooler.
 Set in an alternate continuity to the Android Saga, the movie introduces Cooler, the estranged older brother of Frieza, who travels to Earth to challenge Goku and avenge his younger brother's death.
+The film was first released in theaters in Japan on July 20, 1991.
+The film also premiered in the Philippines with an English dub produced by Creative Products Corporation on July 11, 1996 as Dragon Ball Z: The Greatest Rivals.
+The film first aired in the United States on Cartoon Network's Toonami block on September 19, 2003 with an English dub produced by Funimation Productions with the localized title of Cooler's Revenge.